grnet/synnefo/docs/dev-guide.rst

 There are two main ways of installing Synnefo, each of which will be described
 below:

-* `Existing Debian Wheezy system (snf-deploy)`_: This method requires that you have setup a Debian Wheezy system.
+* `Existing Debian Jessie system (snf-deploy)`_: This method requires that you have setup a Debian Jessie system.
 On this setup, you can install Synnefo using ``snf-deploy``.
 * `Synception (snf-ci)`_: This method builds Synnefo within Synnefo (you read right), which means that you need to have an account in an existing Synnefo installation.
-Then, using ``snf-ci`` in conjunction with ``kamaki``, you can create a new Debian Wheezy VM in that installation.
+Then, using ``snf-ci`` in conjunction with ``kamaki``, you can create a new Debian Jessie VM in that installation.
 The rest is handled automatically by ``snf-ci``, which uses ``snf-deploy`` to install Synnefo in that VM.